Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/docs/5-25-inch.md

 **!IMPORTANT!** An internal floppy drive is an unstable source of power that can permanently damage the floppy drive controller, follow the correct order when connecting/disconnecting KryoFlux

-### Connect the internal floppy drive to workstation
+### Step 1: Connect the internal floppy drive to workstation

 1. Place the floppy drive controller on a non-conductive surface, e.g. on a piece of cardboard
 2. Connect the floppy disk drive to the floppy drive controller via the floppy data cable (wider adapter)